riscv-software-src/riscv-tests/benchmarks/readme.txt

 -------------------------------------------------------------------------

 The benchmarks make use of the RISCV C compiler toolchain.
-You will need to include a bmark.mk makefile fragment in each benchmark directory.
-The fragment should include the object files and a rule to actually link these object files into an executable.
+You will need to list each benchmark in bmarks variable of Makefile.
 There are a couple important points to make about the toolchain.

  + The toolchain sets the stack pointer to memory address 0x20000 so your main memory _must_ be larger than 0x20000 bytes or else the stack will